hexchat/documentation/script_python.rst

 	.. code-block:: python

 	   print("Current preferred nick: " + hexchat.get_prefs("irc_nick1"))

+	A list of settings is provided here: :ref:`settings_list`.

 	And on top of that there are a few special preferences: